sifzerda/next-fiction/README.md

 - [ ] replace tailwind classname's with custom classes, e.g. shorten h2, h3....s to < h3 > and p.... to < p >

 intertext links:

 SEARCH:
-(see 6.5 Diametrics)
+- (see 6.5 Diametrics)

-See 18.3.10 Purposeful Repetition. (on the last words)
+- See 18.3.10 Purposeful Repetition. (on the last words)

-see 13.1.6 Starve the Ego, Feed the Soul (editing) ly by the words, but their form and structure (for instance, see: ‘13.3.4 Deliberately awkward sentences,' and ‘10.1.1 When to not abridge'). (editing)
+- see 13.1.6 Starve the Ego, Feed the Soul (editing)
+- ly by the words, but their form and structure (for instance, see: ‘13.3.4 Deliberately awkward sentences,' and ‘10.1.1 When to not abridge'). (editing)

-(see: 14.1.2 Desperate descriptive detailing of dialogic discourse does disservice). (the next words chapter)
+- (see: 14.1.2 Desperate descriptive detailing of dialogic discourse does disservice). (the next words chapter)

-(see 11.3 Information Economy) (the next words)
+- (see 11.3 Information Economy) (the next words)

- 13.2.7 Dialogue descriptions (the next words)
+ - 13.2.7 Dialogue descriptions (the next words)

-above rule of invisibility (see: 13.2.5) (the next words)
+- above rule of invisibility (see: 13.2.5) (the next words)

-I also address this under ‘Cowardly or Courageous' under the Horror Section. (main charactetrs)
+- I also address this under ‘Cowardly or Courageous' under the Horror Section. (main charactetrs)

- (remember Blake Snyder&#39;s ‘Stasis = Death&#39; concept) (main characters)
+- (remember Blake Snyder&#39;s ‘Stasis = Death&#39; concept) (main characters)

-footnotes are not resetting on page switch (they're accumulating)
+- footnotes are not resetting on page switch (they're accumulating)

-r reason for existence, possibly through a ‘Microcosmic&#39; scene (main characters)
+- reason for existence, possibly through a ‘Microcosmic&#39; scene (main characters)

-the ‘People avoid Jinxing&#39; rule. (main characters)
+- the ‘People avoid Jinxing&#39; rule. (main characters)

-the strange sandwich Remember this rule under Part 2?
+- the strange sandwich Remember this rule under Part 2?
 It also applies to characters (actually, it applies to everything). (main hcaraterts)

-<p>At 11.9 I said ‘Make the Abstract Concrete.&#39;</p> (description)
+- <p>At 11.9 I said ‘Make the Abstract Concrete.&#39;</p> (description)

- <p>Note 13.2.3 Paragraphs says every paragraph should cover a single idea  (description)
+ - <p>Note 13.2.3 Paragraphs says every paragraph should cover a single idea  (description)

-similar to the 'strange sandwich' rule -- don't pile on double servings (description)
+- similar to the 'strange sandwich' rule -- don't pile on double servings (description)

-I noted under (XXXXX section) (description )
+- I noted under (XXXXX section) (description )